 Rosette holds a BA in Psychology with a minor in English from the University of Delaware.
 Previous employment includes working at MacMillan Publishing Company and The Direct Marketing Association in New York, NY.
 She currently does freelance writing and social media marketing.

 Jackie Behney is a volunteer for Decoding Dyslexia Pennsylvania.
 She is a veteran public educator with a passion for reading, in particular, and educating, in general.
 Jackie joined the Decoding Dyslexia Action Committee in 2019 and works on all aspects of DDPA.

 Jackie taught in the public school system for 32 years.
 As a classroom teacher, reading specialist, coach, and mentor, Jackie strove to find effective ways to reach all students.
 Frustrated by the lack of progress made by some, Jackie took a group of teachers to The Governor’s Institute in 2002.
 From here, her passion for professional development, or teaching teachers, was born.

 Advocating for the struggling reader and writer, Jackie and a few close colleagues created summer and online professional development for teachers in their school district.
 She teaches a graduate-level cohort course for Wilson College, observes demonstration teachers as a clinical supervisor at Western Governors University, and has proudly joined The Reading League Pennsylvania.

-She discovered Decoding Dyslexia Pennsylvania on Facebook and reached out to one of the leaders, Anne.
-Jackie now sits on the action committee as well as the education and legislative committees.
+She discovered Decoding Dyslexia Pennsylvania on Facebook and reached out to one of the leaders.
+Jackie is a strong leader with DDPA and collaborating DDPA events with other organizations.